Similar to the English language, Spanish can be divided up into several Spanish dialects that vary throughout the Spanish-speaking world.

 In addition to these variations for the second person singular, there is one more consideration to keep in mind.

-For the Rioplatense Spanish-speaking region and parts of Central America (most notably in Costa Rica and Nicaragua), the tú that is used throughout the rest of the Spanish-speaking world for addressing someone informally is replaced by vos.
+For the Rioplatense Spanish-speaking region, parts of Chile, and parts of Central America (most notably in Costa Rica and Nicaragua), the tú form that is used throughout the rest of the Spanish-speaking world for addressing someone informally is replaced by vos.
+This is known as voseo.

 For example, if you are in Argentina and you want to ask a friend how they are, instead of asking “¿Cómo estás tú?“, you need to ask: